-An employee shall not be on call once the employee actually commences performing assigned duties and receive the appropriate rate of pay for time worked.
+An employee shall not be on standby time once the employee actually commences performing assigned duties and receive the appropriate rate of pay for time worked.

-No employee is eligible for any premium pay compensation while on call except as expressly stated in this Article.
+No employee is eligible for any premium pay compensation while on standby duty except as expressly stated in this Article.